MegaTransparency/MegaTransparency/README.md

 * Write script to copy to BigQuery and keep updated all Socrata datasets
 * Make the blog
 * Make the website
+* Don't start filing public disclosure requests until have the money to pay for them and don't file one requiring legal action until have money for lawyers

 #### Income goals